 Amber is our Parent Content Specialist.
-Through her hard work, Equip recently released Christian Parenting in Sex-Obsessed Culture, a 6-week course that equips parents to lead kids ages 2-12 in conversation about God-honoring sexual stewardship.
+Through her hard work, Equip recently released Equip’s Parent Course, an on-demand video course that equips caregivers to lead kids ages 2-12 in conversation about God-honoring sexual stewardship.

 “Mom, can two boys get married?”

 That query left the lips of my five-year-old son one Wednesday night as we drove home from church.

 Whoa, I thought, where did that question come from?

 “In our country, the United States, two boys can get married.
 But as Christians, we believe that Christian marriage is only between one man and one woman.
 Not everyone believes like we do, but because we belong to God’s family we think it’s best to follow God’s wisdom.
 And God, through the Bible and through the Church, tells us that the differences and love between a man and a woman in a Christian marriage are meant to remind us that we’re different from God and that He loves us completely.
 Married couples who keep their vows to one another are supposed to remind us that God always keeps His promises, and Christian marriage is meant to be a safe place for kids to grow up and learn about Jesus.”